Tejanos

-Tejanos (/teɪˈhɑːnoʊz/ tay-HAH-nohz, /es/) are descendants of mostly Native Americans, but also Texas Creoles and Mestizos who settled in Texas before its admission as an American state.
+Tejanos (/teɪˈhɑːnoʊz/ tay-HAH-nohz, /es/; Texans) are descendants of mostly Native Americans and Spanish settlers, but also Texas Creoles and Mestizos who settled in Texas before its admission as an American state.
 The term is also sometimes applied to Texans of Mexican descent.

-“Music of the Plains” (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.
-This New Deal-era artwork features a Vaquero serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore, Texas's identity.
-The original study is housed in the Smithsonian American Art Museum.

 Etymology

 The word Tejano, with a J instead of X, comes from the Spanish interpretation of the original Caddo indigenous word Tayshas, which means "friend" or "ally".
-Texas Mestizo refers to as person born in the New World that has one parent that is Spanish Texas born and the other parent as Indian born.
+Texas Mestizo refers to a person born in the New World that has one Texan-Spanish and one Indian parent.

 Texas Creoles

 In colonial Texas, the term "Creole" (criollo) distinguished Old World Africans and Europeans from their descendants born in the New world, Creoles, who were the citizens of New Spain's Tejas province.

 Texas Creole culture revolved around ranchos (Tejano ranches), attended mostly by vaqueros (cowboys) of African, Spaniard, or Mestizo descent who established a number of settlements in southeastern Texas and western Louisiana (e.g. Los Adaes).

 Black Texas Creoles have been present in Texas since the 17th century and served as soldiers in Spanish garrisons of eastern Texas.
 Generations of Black Texas Creoles, also known as "Black Tejanos," played a role in later phases of Texas history during Mexican Texas, the Republic of Texas, and American Texas.